Hello, I'm Whitney Pow

 I’m a Chicago-based Ph.D. candidate at Northwestern University.
 I’m also a graphic designer and game designer.
 I write about queer games and queer and transgender histories of software and computing.

 My research has been generously supported by Northwestern University’s Presidential Fellowship, The Sexualities Project at Northwestern’s Dissertation Fellowship, The Strong National Museum of Play’s Research Fellowship, and the University of Chicago’s two-year Game Changer Chicago Design Lab Research Fellowship.
+I am also currently a Device Lab Fellow at The Knight Lab, Northwestern University’s emerging technologies and virtual reality (VR) and augmented reality (AR) lab.

 With the support of the University of Chicago's Game Changer Research Fellowship, I am designing and developing a video game titled The Doctor Will See You Now, which was showcased at the Different Games Conference at New York University and at a panel titled Chicago Made Video Games as New Media Art at the Adler Planetarium’s Adler After Dark series.